Gavin Hipkins: Bible Studies (New Testament) (2008)

-Collaboration with Karl Fritsch (2012-)
+Collaboration with Karl Fritsch (2012–present)

 Hipkins met jeweller Karl Fritsch when the two artists had concurrent exhibitions at Wellington dealer gallery Hamish McKay Gallery.
 Fritsch frequently collaborates with other artists, but this is Hipkins' first collaboration.
 Hipkins selects narrative black and white photographs from his archive, which Fritsch then applies metal and gem stones to, puncturing, filing back and variously altering the surfaces of the works.
 Their collaborative works have been presented in several dealer gallery exhibitions and in Multiple Exposures: Jewelry and Photography at the Museum of Arts and Design.